shaik1002/biggitlabbomb/doc/user/project/merge_requests/conflicts.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-Merge conflicts happen when the two branches in a merge request (the source and target) each have different changes.
-You must decide which change to accept.
+Merge conflicts happen when the two branches in a merge request (the source and target) each have different changes, and you must decide which change to accept.
 In a merge request, Git compares the two versions of the files line by line.
 In most cases, GitLab can merge changes together.
 However, if two branches both change the same lines, GitLab blocks the merge, and you must choose which change you want to keep: